ClaytonDuffin/Complex-Plane-Analysis/README.md

 ### Parameters <a name = "batcherParameters"></a>
 * sineWaveData : pd.Series
-	-The input data for batching.
+	- The input data for batching.

 * subframeLength: int
 	- Determines how long each subframe should be.